The Fatima Center wishes you a blessed and grace-filled feast of Corpus Christi!

 - Offer prayers and penances specifically as Acts of Reparation.
 The Raccolta, Father Lasance’s The Blessed Sacrament Prayer Book, and other traditional Catholic devotional books have copious prayers which can be offered to this end.

 - Memorize and pray the simple prayers taught by the Angel of Fatima.
 Even little children can learn them.
 They have been given to us from Heaven for the specific purpose of making reparation!
 Perhaps you can offer them when you wake up in the middle of the night, or at noon and 3 p.m., or at the conclusion of your daily Rosary, or during the Elevation at Holy Mass.
 But offer them frequently and with great fervor!

 O Sacrament most holy!
 O Sacrament divine!
 All praise and all thanksgiving be every moment Thine!

 “My God, I believe, I adore, I hope, and I love Thee.
-I ask pardon for all those who do not believe in Thee, do not adore Thee, do not hope in Thee, do not love Thee.”
+I ask pardon of Thee for all those who do not believe in Thee, do not adore Thee, do not hope in Thee, do not love Thee.”

 Frère Michel de la Sainte Trinité, The Whole Truth About Fatima, Vol. I: Science and the Facts (Buffalo, Immaculate Heart Publications, 1989), p.
 89.